Workshop – Ensemble Models: Supercharging Machine Learning

-- Practitioners: Analysts who would like to learn theoretical principles of and practical tips for how to build model ensembles.
+- Practitioners: Analysts who would like to learn principles and practical tips for how to build model ensembles.

-- Technical Managers: Project leaders and managers who are responsible for developing predictive analytics solutions and want to understand the potential value and limitations of model ensembles.
+- Technical Managers: Project leaders and managers who are responsible for developing predictive analytics solutions and want to learn the vocabulary of and the potential value and limitations of model ensembles.

-Knowledge Level: Beginning to intermediate understanding of statistical methods or predictive modeling algorithms.
+Knowledge Level: Beginning to intermediate understanding of statistical methods or machine learning algorithms.

 Participants are expected to know the principles of predictive analytics and how the most important algorithms in predictive analytics work (like decision trees, neural networks, regression, etc.).

 Course Notes and Free Textbook

 All data referenced in the workshop will be made available to attendees via an internet link.
 Both a paper copy and a link to soft copies of the workshop notebook will be distributed to attendees upon arrival.
 All attendees will also receive a paperback copy of Dean’s book, Applied Predictive Analytics.